fission-codes/basquiat/README.md

 # Proposed metadata schema

-The root cid points to the original version with named links to other sizes.
+The root CID points to the original version with named links to other sizes.
-A given size `WxH.jpg` has its cid linked to *three times* by the root node :
+A given size `WxH.jpg` has its CID linked to *three times* by the root node :
 ```
 _xH.jpg
 Wx_.jpg